Add crop land to my certification

 - Parcel geographic location (address, township, range)

 - 36 month land history, including all inputs, seeds, and crops

 - Complete maps of the location, including borders and buffer areas

-Signed land history affirmations must Include the 36 months prior to your application to be eligible for organic production.
-If you have managed it less than 36 months, previous land managers can sign and attest to land history.
-If 36 months of history is not available, then land eligibility will begin from the last date of affirmation.
+Signed land history affirmations must include the 36 months prior to your application to be eligible for organic production.
+If you have managed the land less than 36 months, previous land managers can sign and attest to land history.
+If all 36 months of history is not available, then land eligibility will begin from the last date of affirmation.

 If you are adding new crops, other sections of your Organic System Plan (OSP) may need to be updated (e.g., crop rotation, materials, etc.).
 Crop production that is significantly different from your existing production will require an inspection.